Scanned

 He had a deep voice, yet would also be very playful

-with his voice, connected also to his femenine side.
+with his voice, connected also to his feminine side.

 I began feeling more relaxed, less stressed.
 I started